pmpavan/color_dot_rush/src/client/services/README.md

-# Color Rush Services
+# Color Dot Rush Services

-This directory contains the core services for the Color Rush game.
+This directory contains the core services for the Color Dot Rush game.

 ## DebugService